Five Mindset Shifts + Your Blindfold Chess Roadmap

 Handling pressure: Embracing the spotlight

 Read your signals.
 Rapid heartbeat plus a crisp image often precedes strong tactical hits.
 Rapid heartbeat plus haze warns of danger.
 Decide: commit if clear, rebuild if hazy.
-After playing dozens of blindfold games, players begin to recognize patterns that predict game accuracy.

-The 30-second reset protocol
+The 30-second reset protocol.

 Say your last move aloud, take three slow breaths, picture only the pawn structure, then name one immediate opponent threat.